"Where love rules there is no will to power, and where

 entering the real Kingship of the heavens or realm of goodness.

-MARRIAGE: True marriage is only sanctified or validated
+COMMITMENT: True marriage is only sanctified or validated

 by romantic love and naturally committed love, not by any formal rite,